 There are a few things you can do to avoid jail time.

-- Contact the payday loan lender and negotiate for better terms or an extended payment plan.
-This shows you want to repay the loan, and in many cases, the lender would rather settle for a smaller payment over a longer period of time than no money at all.
+- Contact the payday loan lender to negotiate better terms or an extended payment plan.
+This shows you want to repay the loan, and in many cases, the lender would rather settle for a smaller payment over a longer period than no money at all.

-- Reach out to a bankruptcy attorney to go over your finances and see if filing Chapter 7 or Chapter 13 bankruptcy is advisable.
+- Reach out to a bankruptcy attorney to review your finances and see if filing Chapter 7 or Chapter 13 bankruptcy is advisable.
 Both of these filings cover payday loans.

 - Seek advice from a credit counselor.
-A credit counselor may be able to consolidate your debts, provide you with a smaller interest rate and offer you better repayment terms.
+A credit counselor may be able to consolidate your debts, provide you with a lower interest rate, and offer you better repayment terms.

 - Attend all court proceedings.
 If you can, consult with an attorney.
-The attorney may be able to intervene and get the lender to agree to a new repayment plan that you can actually afford.
+The attorney may be able to intervene and get the lender to agree to a new repayment plan that you can afford.
 Many attorneys offer a free initial consultation.